new XREAL Air 2 Ultra

 Our take

-Sony micro-OLED displays at 1080p per eye, 6DoF spatial tracking, 120Hz refresh rate, and a titanium frame under 80g.
-It's like a portable Apple Vision Pro at one-fifth the cost.
-Build quality scores 85/100, and it works with laptops, phones, Steam Deck โ€” basically anything with USB-C.
+Sony micro-OLED displays at 1080p per eye, 6DoF spatial tracking with dual 3D sensors, 120Hz refresh rate, and a titanium frame under 80g.
+It's essentially a portable Apple Vision Pro experience at one-fifth the cost โ€” a virtual 385-inch screen equivalent you can take anywhere.
+Build quality scores 85/100, and the wide compatibility means it works with laptops, phones, Steam Deck, Nintendo Switch, and basically anything with USB-C output.

-The reality check: that 52-degree field of view is narrow.
-You need a tethered connection (no standalone mode).
-The AR app ecosystem is still thin.
+The reality check is important: that 52-degree field of view is narrow and constantly reminds you you're looking through a window, not an immersive experience.
+You need a tethered USB-C connection to a device (no standalone mode whatsoever).
+The AR app ecosystem is still thin compared to Quest.
 No cameras means no mixed reality passthrough.
-These are fundamentally a very fancy virtual monitor you wear on your face.
+These are fundamentally a very fancy virtual monitor you wear on your face โ€” impressive, but limited.

 Pros & cons